-The Collinsville Press was recognized by the the Connecticut chapter of the Society of Professional Journalists with first place awards in its 2012, 2014, 2016 and 2017 contests for online sports columns, online sports feature and online sports news.
-The Collinsville Press has earned 10 awards since 2012.
+The Collinsville Press was recognized by the the Connecticut chapter of the Society of Professional Journalists with first place awards in its 2012, 2014, 2016, 2017, 2018, 2020, 2021 and 2022 contests for online sports columns, online sports feature, online sports news and photography.
+The Collinsville Press has earned 19 awards since 2012.

 In 2012, the sports news story discusses how Canton High’s Matt Graziano won the New England title in discus after a friend mistakingly took his discus and equipment home just before the event.
 The sports feature is about the leadership shown by Avon’s Robby Brisco with the boys soccer team despite his recent surgeries for cancer and the sports column is about the influence of the Hartford Whalers 15 years after their departure to North Carolina.